 - SRVCC from UTRAN/GERAN with PS HO support to UTRAN (HSPA).

-Editor's Note: How/whether all the above scenarios can be supported is FFS.
+It is assumed that the support of IMS voice over PS Session is homogeneous in the E-UTRAN network.

 4.2 Architectural requirements

 - The rSRVCC solution shall not require UE with multiple RATs capability to simultaneously signal on two different RATs.